 - For undergraduate and graduate students.

 Most internships are 3-6 months in duration.
 Internship providers often help interns find housing, get oriented to their work place and environment, and develop critical work skills.
 Many also provide stipends or other support to help cover costs.
-While you must register for a minimum of one credit, you can earn more.
 The College of Forestry accepts applications for internships up to a year in advance on a rolling basis.

 If you have conducted research as an undergraduate or graduate and want to share your projects at conferences, we can help with that as well.
 Previous CoF students have attended conferences in Japan, New Zealand, Australia, and other locations.

 Read about one student's experience in Chile!